 - 27 NPPF 6 Delivering a wide choice of high quality homes - 28 SWDP 2 Development Strategy and Settlement Hierarchy SWDP 2C defines the open countryside as land beyond any development boundary.
-SWDP 2C says that in the open countryside, development will be strictly controlled and will be limited to dwellings for rural workers (see policy SWDP 19), employment development in rural areas (see SWDP 12), rural exception sites (see SWDP 16), buildings for agriculture and forestry, replacement dwellings (see SWDP 18), house and development specifically permitted by other SWDP policies.
+SWDP 2C says that in the open countryside, development will be strictly controlled and will be limited to dwellings for rural workers (see policy SWDP 19), employment development in rural areas (see SWDP 12), rural exception sites (see SWDP 16), buildings for agriculture and forestry, replacement dwellings (see SWDP 18), house extensions, replacement buildings and renewable energy projects (see policy SWDP 27) and development specifically permitted by other SWDP policies.